Image by David Peterson from Pixabay

 We Hope for Peace.

-And… we focus intently upon the Church’s services and Holy Sacraments, BECAUSE Jesus Christ is always present at the Divine Liturgy!
+We Persevere with Prayer for Peace and Forgiveness, loving each other, for Christ’s sake… while focussing intently upon the Church’s services and Holy Sacraments, for Jesus Christ is always present at the Divine Liturgy!

 Everything else, is of this world.